cloudmesh/classes/docs/source/projects.rst

 Please submit your project proposal by due.
 The ``proposal.rst`` RST file is provided in the project template repository.
 Fork `this
 <https://github.iu.edu/bdossp-sp16/sw-project-template>`_ repository and write
-your proposal in the file under 'doc' directory.
+your proposal in the file under 'docs' directory.
 Find `RST Quick Reference
 <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ , `Online RST
 Editor <http://rst.ninjs.org/>`_ here.
 A project proposal is typically 1-2 pages long and should contain in the description section: